Jokowi's youngest son disqualified from November elections, US trip criticized over protests - ExBulletin

 Sea did not respond to The Straits Times' request for further information.

-In one of her posts, she shared a photo of a Rp400,000 (S$33.80) lobster roll purchased at the Grand Central Market in Los Angeles, California.
+In one of her posts, she shared a photo of a Rp400,000 (US$26) lobster roll purchased at the Grand Central Market in Los Angeles, California.

 This has sparked anger among Indonesian social media users, with the cost of the role being almost a tenth of the minimum wage in Jakarta.